 Smiley may have been a breakout star, but therapy animals are more popular than ever.
 Studies have shown time and again that having pets or being around animals can offer serious health benefits, from improved mood to lower blood pressure.
 Therapy animals – which are different from the service animals extensively trained to assist the disabled – range from live-in pets to certified volunteer animals that visit schools, hospitals, and nursing homes.
 The majority of therapy animals are dogs, but just about any domesticated animal can play the role, including cats, guinea pigs, rabbits, birds, rats, miniature pigs, llamas, horses and even the occasional snake.
 They help those with physical ailments by distracting them from their discomfort, and help those suffering from mental health problems like anxiety.
 We are lucky to have animals to help us through tough times, but what happens when animals themselves suffer from the same?
-Luckily you can simply Click here to find out!
-Not many people realise that animals can have anxiety too, but now there are cbd products like these that they can take to help them.
-They work in the same way as cbd products for humans, which are also taking the world by storm.

 The use of animals to boost wellbeing is nothing new.
 The ancient Greeks believed horses had therapeutic value, improving the health of people with depression or disabilities.
 In 19th-century mental institutions in England, pets were used to help calm residents.
 And iconic civil war nurse Florence Nightingale championed small pets as ideal companions for the chronically ill.